ym-2021/ym-2021.github.io/_pages/about.md

     - Proposed an engagement plan for collaboration with environmental organisations, and identified funding opportunities
   - **Research Impact projects** (various)
     - Collected and synthesised evidence of research impact with special focus on policy and public strands, and identified impact pathways as preparation for REF 2029 impact case studies
+    - Conducted discourse analysis of 4-star impact case studies to create a practical guide of writing ICS
   - **National Security Corpus and Dataset Project** (Apr - Sep 2024)
     - Processed a multilingual dataset of 575 policy documents, applying metadata standards, data ethics protocols, and supporting open access publication of the dataset (DOI: [10.7488/ds/7797](https://doi.org/10.7488/ds/7904}))
   - **Discourses of Advertising Self-Regulation: A Pilot Project** (Mar - Apr 2024)